ELD Mandate Requirements: What Fleet Managers Need to Know

 What is Considered to Be an Acceptable ELD Under the Mandate?

-In order for an ELD to be compliant with the mandate, the device must have an integrally synchronized system that performs automatic recording of HOS and RODS.
+In order for an ELD device to be compliant with the mandate, the device must have an integrally synchronized system that performs automatic recording of HOS and RODS.
 Its technical specifications must be approved by and registered with FMCSA.
 Most importantly, the device must be installed and operational by December 18, 2017.

 1. Maximum Driving Hours: Drivers are generally allowed to drive for up to 11 hours after being off duty for 10 consecutive hours.